SEPA checklist guidance, Section B: Transportation

 a.
 Identify public streets and highways serving the site or affected geographic area, and describe proposed access to the existing street system.
 Show on site plans, if any:

-Review agencies need information to determine if a proposal will contribute to existing safety, noise, dust, maintenance, or other transportation problems.
-This includes increasing road use.
-Describe site access roads and provide a public street or vicinity map showing access to the site.
-Highways or other listed major arterials don’t need to directly access the site, but these roads are likely to be used by employees, customers, or residents, as well as transport materials or goods on and off the project.
+Describe site access roads and provide a street or vicinity map showing access to the site.
+Descriptions should include highways or other listed major arterials not directly adjacent to the site.
+These roads are likely to be used by employees, customers, residents, and for the movement of materials or goods on and off the proposal site.

 - What is the crash history on streets affected by the project?